MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/best-practices-product-backlog.md

 [!INCLUDE [temp](../includes/version-all.md)]

 A great backlog conveys customer needs and value.
-Over the course of the project, your team will add detailed information to each backlog item, break them down into smaller items, organize, and estimate them, and finally, implement them and deliver the results to your customers.
+Over the course of the project, your team will add detailed information to each backlog item, break them down into smaller items, prioritize, and estimate them, and finally, implement them and deliver the results to your customers.

 To get started, see [Create your backlog](create-your-backlog.md).